klerk-framework/website/docs/intro.md

 ## Now what?
-When developing a system using Clerk, we must:
+When developing a system using Klerk, we must:

 __1. Build a configuration__: This is where you declare all rules.
 ```